 Specializing in rollicking but slightly shambolic tales of hard living and questionable behavior, the Spider Bags were first formed in New Jersey by guitarist and vocalist Dan McGee and bassist and guitarist Gregg Levy.
 The two met in the mid-'90s when Levy, still a teenager, was playing with a band that needed a new singer, and the vocalist they recruited brought McGee along to play second guitar.
 Levy and McGee discovered they shared an enthusiasm for Jimi Hendrix, acoustic blues, and marijuana, and while Levy's band proved short-lived, he and McGee became fast friends.
 Levy and McGee ran with a hard-partying crowd where alcoholism and serious drug abuse became common, and after a few of their friends succumbed to their habits, Levy retreated first to college, then to marriage, parenthood, and a nine-to-five job, playing in bands with friends as a hobby.

 The second Spider Bags album, Goodbye Cruel World, Hello Crueler World, was released in 2009, with McGee writing the songs, he and Levy anchoring the band, and a variety of guest musicians filling out the lineup.
 Rock Forbes became the Spider Bags' steady drummer during the touring that followed the second album's release, and McGee, Levy, and Forbes were the core band for the third Spider Bags album, Shake My Head, which also featured guest appearances from Jack Oblivian, John Wesley Coleman, and multi-instrumentalist Steve Oliva.
-Shortly after the release of Shake My Head in 2012, McGee announced that Levy had moved back to New Jersey, and that for touring in support of the new album, the Spider Bags would be himself on guitar and vocals, Oliva on bass, and Forbes on drums. ~ Mark Deming, Rovi
+Shortly after the release of Shake My Head in 2012, McGee announced that Levy had moved back to New Jersey, and that for touring in support of the new album, the Spider Bags would be himself on guitar and vocals, Oliva on bass, and Forbes on drums.
+The McGee/Oliva/Forbes trio returned to the studio with producer Wesley Wolfe in 2014 for the fourth Spider Bags album, Frozen Letter. ~ Mark Deming, Rovi